PlummersSoftwareLLC/Primes/PrimeAda/solution_2/README.md

 ## Run instructions

-*Describe how to run your application here.
-If build steps are required to make the solution runnable, include those too.*

 ### The bits program

 This just shows what the compiler generates for the sizes of various types used in this implementation, also as a means to give the correct values for the results.
 It is built along with the sieve program.